divyagit21/Photobooth-CloudCottage/README.md

-📸 PhotoBooth
+--- 📸 PhotoBooth - CloudCottage
-A fun and interactive PhotoBooth web application that lets you capture moments, apply cool filters, and download or share them instantly.
-Perfect for events, online meetups, or just having fun with friends.
+- A fun and interactive PhotoBooth web application that lets you capture moments, apply cool filters, and download or share them instantly.
+Perfect for events, or just having fun with friends.

 🚀 Features
 - Live Camera Preview – See yourself before snapping the photo.